 Updated mx-manual with revised sections and screenshots, especially pertaining to the installer.

 All the antiX live-USB features, including persistence (up to 20GB!) and remaster.

-Thanks to Old Giza and the Translation team, almost all mx-apps received translation refreshes (we love translators!)
+Thanks to Old Giza and the Translation team, we continue translation refreshes for many mx applications (we love translators!)